atduskgreg/bother/README.md

 * [Corpora](https://github.com/dariusk/corpora) - A repo with lots of useful lists of words in json format.

+### Other Tools

+* [kimono](https://www.kimonolabs.com/) - Automated web scraping tool: turn any page into an update json feed.

+* [If This Then That](https://ifttt.com) - Write simple workflows that can pull in data, check for information, and tweet

 ### Bot Syllabus

 * [@onlymanthings](http://twitter.com/onlymanthings) by [@thricedotted](http://twitter.com/thricedotted)